-• As a pass-through transaction.
+- federal revenue and allowance to tuition and fees and/or auxiliary enterprises (for room and board, books, meals, etc.).
+If the Pell Grant is counted as federal revenue, then there should be an offsetting discount/allowance to tuition and fees revenue and/or auxiliary enterprise revenue so that the Pell Grants are not being double counted in the institution's revenues. - OR - as a pass-through transaction.
 A pass-through transaction is essentially a payment on the student's account where the institution is purely processing the Pell Grant and those monies are not counted by the institution until they come in as a tuition payment from the student.
-This option is sometimes referred to as an agency transaction.
+The latter option is sometimes referred to as an agency transaction.
 With this option Pell Grants are not counted as federal revenues and are not considered to be a discount/allowance to tuition and fees or auxiliary enterprises.

-Please note that regardless of how Pell Grants are treated for revenues or expenses they should still be reported in Part C: Scholarships and Fellowships under Pell Grants.
+Please note that regardless of how Pell Grants are treated for revenues or expenses, they should still be reported in Part C-1: Scholarships and Fellowships under Pell Grants.